 The specific goals of this project are to:

-We use ships of opportunity to conduct marine bird surveys between mid-September and March.
+We conduct dedicated marine bird surveys in November and March that are replicated across years in order to extend our long term dataset.
 All surveys follow established U.S. Fish and Wildlife Service protocols.
 Each fall from 2017-2021, we will participate in an integrated marine predator-prey survey that includes our marine bird surveys together with surveys for humpback whales and forage fish.

 This project will provide information on fall and winter ecology of marine bird species injured by the oil spill and will help determine marine bird vulnerability to future perturbations and environmental change.
 Our participation in the integrated marine predator-prey surveys will allow us to identify and estimate the forage fish and euphausiid biomass at the same time and in the same locations in which marine birds and humpback whales are feeding.
 Because marine birds and whales are important predators of herring and other forage fish, these surveys will provide key data for population models of herring in PWS.